AEEldin/LineChart-Matplotlib/README.md

 ```

-### Part5: drawing more than one line
+### Part5: drawing more than one line and include a legend

-You can use the plot() function multiple times to draw many lines on the same diagram
+You can use the plot() function multiple times to draw many lines on the same diagram.

 ```
 import matplotlib.pyplot as plt

 horizontal1 = [10,20]
 vertical1   = [100,250]
-plt.plot(horizontal1, vertical1)
+plt.plot(horizontal1, vertical1, label = 'plot #1')

 horizontal2 = [10, 20, 50, 70]
 vertical2 = [30, 70, 20, 80]
-plt.plot(horizontal2, vertical2)
+plt.plot(horizontal2, vertical2, label = 'plot #2')

+plt.legend()
 plt.show()
 ```